cjrevelas/Python/README.md

-In this repository, I keep the python scripts that I use for my students.
+In this repository, I keep the Python scripts that I use to practice on different concepts.